 Substitute choc-chips, nuts or perhaps even frozen raspberries for the blueberries if you wish to experiment!

-Add 2 teaspoons poppy seeds for another dimension of flavor
+Add 2 teaspoons of poppy seeds for another dimension of flavour

 Coating the blueberries with the flour helps suspend the fruit, stopping it from sinking to the bottom of the batter